Lawrence Okolie: Okolie vs Billam-Smith

 Okolie fought long-time friend Chris Billam-Smith at the Vitality Stadium in Bournemouth on 27 May 2023.
 The fight was marred by a succession of warnings and two points deducted for Okolie, for holding and grappling.
 Billam-Smith knocked Okolie down three times during the fight, and won a majority decision.
 Two judges scored the bout 116–107 and 115–108 in favour of Billam-Smith while the third judge scored it even at 112–112.

 WBC bridgerweight champion

 Okolie vs. Rozanski

 On 24 May 2024 in Rzeszow, Poland, Okolie challenged Łukasz Różański for the WBC bridgerweight title.
 He won by knockout in the first round.

 Heavyweight

 Okolie vacated the title on 8 October 2024, stating he intended to move up to compete at heavyweight.
 Later that month he signed a promotional deal with Frank Warren's Queensberry Promotions having previously had spells on the books of both its main rivals, Boxxer and Matchroom Sport.

 He made his first appearance at heavyweight on 7 December 2024, with an opening round knockout of German boxer Hussein Muhamed at Wembley Arena in London.

 Okolie defeated Kevin Lerena by unanimous decision at Wembley Stadium in London on 19 July 2025.

+On 3 December 2025, Okolie vs. Moses Itauma was ordered as a final eliminator by the WBC.

-Okolie is scheduled to headline the Chaos in the Ring II event at Mobolaji Johnson Arena in Lagos, Nigeria, on 19 December 2025.
+Okolie defeated Ebenezer Tetteh at Mobolaji Johnson Arena in Lagos, Nigeria, on 21 December 2025, when his opponent retired on his stool at the end of the second round.

+Okolie was scheduled to face Tony Yoka on 25 April 2026 in Paris, France.
+With four days to go, it was reported that Okolie tested positive for a banned substance, putting the fight at risk.
+Okolie posted on Social Media: "Before anyone starts imagining the worst, following my bicep injury last year, I sustained an elbow injury on the same arm during this camp.
+I had a treatment on it and now we are here.
+I truly hope sense prevails."
+Warren tried to find a British heavyweight as a replacement, but ultimately cancelled the event later that day.
+It was reported that he tested positive for GHRP 2 and its M8 metabolite, substances that are synthetic compounds known to stimulate the release of human growth hormone.